-A short walk from the bustle of Haddington's Market Street is Scotland's largest parish church, St Mary's.
+A short walk from the bustle of Haddington's Market Street is Scotland's longest parish church, St Mary's.
 In a beautiful setting on the banks of the River Tyne, St Mary's is a tranquil oasis with a turbulent history.

 The casual visitor to St Mary's is likely to be struck first by the warmth of the welcome on offer, and then by the scale of a space larger than you'll find in many cathedrals.
 St Mary's is 62.8m long, or 0.7m longer than St Giles' Cathedral in Edinburgh.